Certification Practice Test | PDF Questions | Actual Questions | Test Engine | Pass4Sure

 Which option correctly describes an SP-initiated SSO SAML packet flow for a host without a SAML assertion?

-A. Service provider contacts idendity provider, idendity provider validates principal for service provider, service
+1. Service provider contacts idendity provider, idendity provider validates principal for service provider, service provider establishes communication with principal

-B. Principal contacts idendity provider and is redirected to service provider, principal establishes connection with
+2. Principal contacts idendity provider and is redirected to service provider, principal establishes connection with service provider, service provider validates authentication with identify provider

-C. Principal contacts service provider, service provider redirects principal to idendity provider, after succesfull
+3. Principal contacts service provider, service provider redirects principal to idendity provider, after succesfull authentication identify provider redirects principal to service provider

 Answer: C